Delivery Services Charges

 When a customer’s account is enrolled to a Supplier and is placed on the Single Bill Option, the Supplier expects payment from the customer for the Ameren Illinois delivery services charges.
 The Supplier, upon receipt of a customer payment, forwards any amount due to Ameren Illinois to Ameren Illinois.
 Note that the law states that partial payments from the customer to a Supplier must first be applied to Ameren Illinois' delivery services charges.

 When a customer’s account is enrolled to a Supplier and is placed on Utility Consolidated Billing, the customer will have the same payment options available to pay for the Ameren Illinois delivery services charges and the Supplier’s charges as were available prior to the enrollment.
-Payments can be made via electronic check, DirectPay, SpeedPay, or by “traditional” mail-in check.
+See Billing & Payments

 When a customer switches to a Supplier, the rules for payment due dates for Ameren Illinois' charges do not change.
 However, payment due dates for Supplier charges (billed via dual billing or the Single Bill Option) will be dictated by the contract terms of the agreement that the customer signed with the Supplier.